matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ### Environment Variables

-- Storage location that has a name and a value
+- Storage location that has a name and a value.
-- Typically uppercase
+- Typically uppercase.
-- Access the contents by executing
+- Access the contents by executing.

 ```console
 echo $VAR_NAME